tigerwill90/fox/README.md

 user experience.

-**Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, with no extra cost, if another route match with or without a trailing slash (disable by default).
+**Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, at no extra cost, if another route match with or without a trailing slash (disable by default).

 **Path auto-correction:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router can remove superfluous path elements like `../` or `//` and automatically redirect the client if the cleaned path match a handler (disable by default).